compai

 Deduction is the method which yields inevitable conclusions based on given premises and rules.
 The archetypal example is that if you know “all humans are mortal” (premise) and “Socrates is a human” (premise), then you can unequivocally conclude that “Socrates is mortal” (necessary conclusion) through the use of a categorical syllogism (rule).

-(Logicians sometimes acknowledge other forms of reasoning, for instance abduction.
-I won't explore them separately here, as I believe they're subsumed by deduction and induction for our discussion.)
+Logicians sometimes acknowledge other forms of reasoning, for instance abduction.
+I won't explore them separately here, as I believe they're subsumed by deduction and induction for the purposes of our discussion.

 If we identify rules and premises with the information contained in a program, computation appears to correspond to a type of deduction restricted to processes that can be carried out through mechanical means.
 Induction, on the other hand, can be regarded as a process that finds rules and premises from conclusions.
-This suggests the following parallels:
+This suggests the following parallels between logic and computer science:

 That is, if we limit ourselves to processes that can be executed through mechanical means, deduction becomes computation.
 Would it be right to say that pattern recognition is just induction restricted to mechanical processes?